 UChicago Acceptance Rate and Deadlines

 UChicago offers non-binding Early Action.
 You can apply EA to UChicago and also apply EA or ED to other schools simultaneously.
-The early advantage is real but the difference is smaller than at schools with binding ED programs.
+The early advantage is real but the difference is smaller than at schools with binding ED programs—see our analysis of the Early Decision acceptance rate boost to understand how binding vs. non-binding early applications compare.

 What UChicago Is Actually Looking For